WeldingBitsAndBytes/plasma-thc-flexihal/README.md

 ## Nano Voltage Sender

-`nano_voltage_sender` contains the sketch for the Arduino Nano.
-It uses an external Vref voltage source to normalize out the voltage for more accurate readings.
-It uses the 2V reference source to match the 0-2V output from the THC divider board.
+`voltage_sender` contains the sketch for the Arduino Micro.
+The Micro is supported as it can do differential ADC measurements

 The signal is connected to the ADC.
 The MCU is connected to a https://www.dfrobot.com/product-2588.html UART Fibre Optic Transceiver